ncsa/Delta_doc/docs/source/user_guide/ood/custom-jupyterlab.rst

 #.
 Create your custom environment by making an empty environment or cloning your chosen environment or module (10 to 30 minutes).

-   The example environment name is ``myjax``.
+   The example environment name is ``mynewenv``.
 If you omit ``--clone``, your new environment will be mostly empty except for conda commands.
-   You can customize the environment using conda and/or pip to install software (be sure to install jupyter into the environment if not cloning).
+   You can customize the environment using conda and/or pip to install software (**be sure to install Jupyter into the environment if not cloning**).
    A cloned environment will contain everything from base, so it can take up to 30 minutes to deploy.

    .. code-block:: terminal

-      (base) [arnoldg@dt-login03 ~]$  conda create --prefix /u/arnoldg/myjax --clone=base
+      (base) [arnoldg@dt-login03 ~]$  conda create --prefix /u/arnoldg/mynewenv --clone=base

       Collecting package metadata (current_repodata.json): done
       Solving environment: done

       ## Package Plan ##

-          environment location: /u/arnoldg/myjax
+          environment location: /u/arnoldg/mynewenv

           Proceed ([y]/n)? y